Creekwood Physiotherapy

 Vestibular Therapy in Edmonton

 Do you feel off-balance and unsteady?
 If this is the case, vestibular therapy in Edmonton may be needed.
-Vestibular therapy, also known as vestibular rehabilitation therapy (VRT), is basically a specialized form of physical therapy that focuses on treating balance disorders and problems related to the vestibular system.
+Vestibular therapy, also known as vestibular rehabilitation therapy (VRT), is basically a form of physical therapy that focuses on treating balance disorders and problems related to the vestibular system.
 The vestibular system is responsible for maintaining our sense of balance and spatial orientation.

 VRT is typically prescribed to people who experience dizziness, vertigo, unsteadiness, or other balance-related issues.
 These symptoms can arise from various conditions, including vestibular neuritis, labyrinthitis, benign paroxysmal positional vertigo (BPPV), Meniere’s disease, or head injuries.